 - Whisk your eggs in one shallow bowl, place flour in a separate shallow bowl, then breadcrumbs into a 3rd shallow bowl.
-If adding parmesan cheese and garlic powder, add to the breadcrumbs at this time.3 large eggs, 3 tbsp parmesan cheese, 1 tsp garlic powder, ⅓ cup flour or flour alternative of your choice
+If adding parmesan cheese and garlic powder, add to the breadcrumbs at this time.3 large eggs, 3 tablespoon parmesan cheese, 1 teaspoon garlic powder, ⅓ cup flour or flour alternative of your choice

 - Dip your cutlets one at a time in the flour or flour substitute, and then in the egg wash.
 Then dip in the browned bread crumbs.
 Make sure the cutlets get an all-over even coating of the crumbs.

 - Place cutlets on a wire rack set over a baking sheet (or a parchment lined baking sheet) and bake in a 375 oven for 10-15 minutes, flipping half way through cooking, until internal temperature reaches 160 degrees.
 Serve immediately.